Imma Be

-"Imma Be" is a song recorded by the American group the Black Eyed Peas for their fifth studio album The E.N.D.
+"Imma Be" is a song by the American group the Black Eyed Peas from their fifth studio album The E.N.D.
 (2009).
-The song's title is a slang expression, meaning "I am going to be" or "I will be".
-Initially released as a promotional single, the song went on to receive a full release as the fourth single from The E.N.D. on January 12, 2010, by Interscope Records.
+It was released as the fourth single from The E.N.D. on January 12, 2010, by Interscope Records.
+Initially released as a promotional single, the song titularly refers to the informal contraction imma.

-A commercial success, "Imma Be" became the third single from The E.N.D. to reach number-one on the US Billboard Hot 100.
-Critical reception to the song was generally mixed.
+"Imma Be" received generally mixed reviews from critics, who praised the group's confidence and second part of the song, but expressed ambivalence towards its first half.
 The accompanying music video for the song was filmed back-to-back as a ten-minute video, titled "Imma Be Rocking That Body", with "Rock That Body".
 The song was part of the soundtrack of the film The Other Guys (2010) and was used in the bar scene, and appeared in the film The Hangover Part II (2011).

 Critical reception

-Critical response to the song was generally positive.
+Critical response to the song was generally mixed.
 Eric Henderson from Slant Magazine stated that in the song, "halfway through, the pulse gets an upgrade, the tempo hustles up to a strut, the rudimentary synth hits explode into a chunky-funky rush, and before you know it, will.i.am has transformed a deliberately lazy self-parody into a heated club-floor burner.
 He added: "The dialectic without conversation within "Imma Be" is replayed ad nauseam throughout the album's entire bloated running time".
 PopMatters gave the song a positive review: "Highlights of the album include 'Imma be', which despite the repetition of the title no less than 105 times...takes a really interesting path from hip-hop attitude to club hit to jazz romp that holds up well to repeated listens".
 Vibe Magazine said that "Imma Be is the 2008 version of 'My Humps'".
 Billboard said "The group sounds as unabashedly confident as ever here.....A brazen horn section and smooth keyboards cruise along until the song's sudden transition, when the beat switches from a snap music-meets-Neptunes stomp to a funk-house glide, meshing with a seemingly endless vocal loop of 'Imma be' to form a pounding, assertive club thumper.
 Given the success of its predecessors, 'Imma Be', while inherently gimmicky, should be sticking around for a long time".